News, Weekly Seminar, Conferences and Special Events

-Recent Special Issue of the the Bulletin of Mathematical Biology Includes Papers by Participants of the Conference Held at UC Riverside in 2017
+Recent Special Issue of the Bulletin of Mathematical Biology Includes Papers by Participants of the Conference Held at UC Riverside in 2017

 Special Issue on Multiscale Modelling of Tissue Growth and Shape of the Bulletin of Mathematical Biology, Volume 81, Issue 8, August 2019: 3214-3218, doi: 10.1007/s11538-019-00649-2 https://link.springer.com/journal/11538/81/8/page/1 Issue Editors: Mark Alber, Christophe Godin, Philip Maini, Roeland Merks, Eric Mjolsness Introduction: https://link.springer.com/article/10.1007/s11538-019-00649-2

-This Special Issue consists of contributions from participants of three workshops with similar focus held in 2016–17: “Modelling of Tissue Growth and Form” held from March 6 to March 10, 2017, at the NSF Mathematical Biology Institute (MBI), Columbus, OH, USA, “Multi-scale Modeling of Complex Systems in Developmental and Plant Biology” held on December 15, 2017, at the Interdisciplinary Center for Quantitative Modeling in Biology, University of California, Riverside, CA, USA, “Computing a Tissue: Modeling Multicellular Systems” at the 15th European Conference on Computational Biology held from September 3 to September 7, 2016, at The Hague, Netherlands.
+This Special Issue consists of contributions from participants of three workshops with a similar focus held in 2016–17: “Modelling of Tissue Growth and Form” held from March 6 to March 10, 2017, at the NSF Mathematical Biology Institute (MBI), Columbus, OH, USA, “Multi-scale Modeling of Complex Systems in Developmental and Plant Biology” held on December 15, 2017, at the Interdisciplinary Center for Quantitative Modeling in Biology, University of California, Riverside, CA, USA, “Computing a Tissue: Modeling Multicellular Systems” at the 15th European Conference on Computational Biology held from September 3 to September 7, 2016, at The Hague, Netherlands.
 The Special Issue combines papers on recent advances in the field with review articles discussing in detail some open problems.
-Contributors were asked to describe the recent results on the application of the very latest mathematical and computational modeling and experimental approaches used for studying problems in morphogenesis and growth of plants and animals.
+Contributors were asked to describe the recent results on the application of the very latest mathematical and computational modeling and experimental approaches used for studying problems in morphogenesis and the growth of plants and animals.

 Dr. William Cannon Appointed Adjunct Professor in the Department of Mathematics, UC Riverside